Super LiDAR Intensity for Robotic Perception: Methodology

 \subsection{Static-to-Dynamic Domain Gap}

 The above ground-truth supervision data collection is collected when the LiDAR is stationary.
-However, the proposed reflectance densification method is generally intended for robot perception tasks when the LiDAR is in-motion.
-In practical motion mode, it is necessary to fuse via odometry estimation a certain number of consecutive scans to construct a relatively dense reflectance image as network input.
+However, the proposed densification method is generally intended for robot perception tasks when the LiDAR is in-motion.
+In practical motion mode, it is necessary to fuse via odometry estimation a certain number of consecutive scans to construct a relatively dense intensity image as network input.
 When fusing, using too few scans (e.g., only one or two scans) often results in excessively sparse data, leading to lacking sufficient information.
 On the other hand, fusing too many scans can introduce errors caused by odometry estimation inaccuracies or noise points generated by dynamic objects in the scene.
 To address the influence of dynamic objects in such scenarios, we adopt the preprocessing method proposed in \cite{wu2024moving} to filter the raw point cloud data, effectively removes motion artifacts caused by dynamic objects and mitigating their adverse effects on the fusion process.
-In our case, the network input is generated by fusing $N$ (a small number) consecutive scans using odometry estimates obtained by \cite{xu2022fast}.
-By comparing with the static ground-truth training data generation, there obviously exists a gap between the static training data and dynamic inference ones, which can degrade performance during motion scenario.
+In our case, the network input is generated by fusing $N$ consecutive scans using odometry estimates obtained by \cite{xu2022fast}.
+We empirically selected $N=5$ to balance input density against motion-induced artifacts (see Supplementary Material).
+By comparing with the static ground-truth training data generation, there obviously exists a gap between the static training data and the dynamic inference ones, which can degrade performance during motion scenarios.

 As shown in Fig. \ref{static_dynamic}, the key differences can be described in two aspects. \textit{geometric misalignment:} Odometry-based scan fusion during motion introduces alignment errors due to cumulative motion estimation inaccuracies, leading to inconsistencies in the input. \textit{Motion-induced distribution shift:} Robot motion alters the data distribution, leading to variations in point density, spatial coverage, and alignment compared to the static state.
 Specifically, motion reduces the overlap between scans, causing certain regions to become sparse within the LiDAR's field of view, further complicating adaptation to dynamic conditions.